-Information pursuant to Art.
+Information for customers and interested parties pursuant to Art.
 13 and Art.
 14 of the General Data Protection Regulation (GDPR)

 With the following information, we would like to give you an overview of the processing of your personal data by us and your rights in this regard.
 Which data is processed in detail and how it is used depends largely on the services requested or agreed in each case.
 Therefore, not all parts of this information will apply to you.

 In addition, this privacy information may be updated from time to time.

 Who is responsible for data processing and whom can I contact?